-The e-commerce business is all about commitment and relationship.
-If you want to sustain a business, you need to embrace the values such as honesty, integrity, delivering on the promise and build trust.
+The e-commerce business is all about commitment and relationships.
+If you want to sustain a business, you need to embrace the values such as honesty, integrity, delivering on the promise, and building trust.

-As of Export leftovers, 60 percent orders are received through referrals and repeated customers.
+As of Export leftovers, 60 percent of orders are received through referrals and repeat customers.

 The bottom line: